 HarperDB Cloud instance provisioning typically takes 5-15 minutes.
 You will receive an email notification when your instance is ready.

-Now that you have a HarperDB instance, you can do pretty much everything you’d like through the Studio.
+Now that you have a HarperDB instance, if you want to use HarperDB as a standalone database, you can fully administer and interact with our database through the Studio.
 This section links to appropriate articles to get you started interacting with your data.

 curl --location --request POST 'https://instance-subdomain.harperdbcloud.com' \